DC Universe Presents: Change to DC Universe Presents

 Superman Legends became DC Universe Presents after issue #33.
 It continued the stories and issue count of Superman Legends while adding stories featuring other characters such as Green Lantern and Flash.
 Issue #40 featured no Superman content because of a focus on Green Lantern due to the release of the Green Lantern film.

-Issue #43 marked the first time that any of The New 52 comic strips were published in the UK.
+Issue #43 marked the first time that The New 52 comic strips were published in the UK.
 It featured the first issues of the new Justice League, Action Comics and Green Lantern comics.
 According to the response to a fan letter, these stories were then due to continue being printed in DC Universe Presents for the foreseeable future, although Action Comics and Green Lantern were later dropped in favour of Justice League Dark and Justice League of America.

 Titan published a new comic, simply titled Superman, launched on 30 May 2013.
 This series lasted only six issues before being replaced with Batman/Superman.
 Titan also published a Superman Annual in August the same year.